SanteeMarcel/django-organogram-backend/README.md

 You will likely need to add more data to the DB to properly implement the requirements for the tasks below.
 Creating a script would *probably* be useful. :wink:

+I added my own db using mysite/fill_db.py and you can visualize the hierarchy at mysite/fill_db_flowchart.png

 ### Tasks
 1) Make sure that for the `/users` endpoint, that only users for the calling user's company are shown.